 - Investments: Any excess cash in the budget should be directed toward investments.

-The idea is that the cash reserves (the 3-6 months of cash available in checking and savings) allow you to “be your own bank.”
-If you can pull from those reserves when unexpected costs arise, hopefully you will be able to avoid credit card debt, which can compound into larger debts over time.
-Nip it in the bud!
-Also the tiers above can act as a “buoy” to remind you when you’re swimming too far from shore and spending too much.
+Cash reserves (the 3-6 months of cash available across checking and savings) allow you to “be your own bank.”
+If you find yourself pulling from savings, the tiers above can act as a “buoy” to remind you when you’re swimming too far from shore and spending too much.

 The goal of an emergency fund is to have liquid cash available if needed, while the goal of investing is to grow money for the long term.
-Ideally, your plan should be not to tap your investments because you may run into problems, including opportunity loss, bad timing and taxes.
+Using your investment account as an emergency fund can have several undesired side effects, including opportunity loss, bad timing and taxes.
 Just think if you lost your job in 2008 as the stock market was crashing, and your emergency fund fell 30% or 40% just as you needed it most!

 The one exception to this would be retirees who are in the distribution phase, living on their investments.
 However, retirees do need a well-thought-out strategy to ensure that their distributions and cash flow are sustainable.

 In the current environment, interest on savings accounts is close to zero.
-According to Bankrate, the national average APR for a normal savings account is 0.5%.
-High-yield savings accounts and money markets yield anywhere from 0.75% to 1%.
+According to GoBankingRates, the national average APR for a normal savings account is 0.06%.
+High-yield savings accounts and money markets yield about 1%.

-Let’s say you started with $10,000 and wanted to compare the opportunity cost of putting your savings into a normal savings account, a high-yield savings account, or investing in the market with a hypothetical average annual rate of return of 7%.
-After 10 years, you would have a total of $10,511 in the normal savings account, $11,046 in the high-yield savings account, or $19,672 in the investment account.
+Let’s say you wanted to compare the opportunity cost of putting $10,000 into a normal savings account, a high-yield savings account, or investing in the market with a hypothetical average annual rate of return of 7%.
+After 10 years, you would have a total of $10,060 in the normal savings account, $11,046 in the high-yield savings account, or $19,672 in the investment account.
 That’s nearly double the original investment!

 The key here is that in a low interest rate environment that we have now, keeping too much in cash is counterproductive.
 Be efficient and keep the right amount of cash in the right types of accounts.